contentauth/c2pa-python/tests/perf/README.md

 - The container re-downloads the native library at start-up. `entrypoint.sh` calls the GitHub API every run and gets `403 rate limit exceeded` after a few dozen unauthenticated runs.
-Python then never starts and the container exits 1 with only downloader output, which silently voids a whole batch.
-The Make targets forward `GITHUB_TOKEN` for this reason.
+Python then never starts, and the container exits 1 with only downloader output, which gives no sign that a whole batch of results is void.
+The Make targets forward
+  `GITHUB_TOKEN` for this reason.
 For a long unauthenticated local loop, bypass the entrypoint with `docker run --entrypoint python ...`.
 The library is already in `src/c2pa/libs/`, so nothing needs to be downloaded.